Some things to do and places to take children while in Franschhoek.

 There is a 7 kilometre off-road tarred path running from De Villiers Street (opposite Franschhoek Cellars as you drive into the village) to the Wemmershoek/Berg River Dam crossroads, though bikers need to give priority to pedestrians (a bicycle bell gives a useful warning).
 The village side streets are also fairly quiet.

-Manic Cycles (in the Franschhoek Centre, on the right as you drive into the village) for cycle hire.
+Franschhoek Cycles for cycle hire.
 Tel: 021 876 4956.
-Tayne Ruddock (a qualified guide) offers guided half-day bike tours in association with Manic Cycles, either combining Franschhoek scenery via little-used roads with a wine tasting and a picnic lunch, or to suit individual groups.
+Tayne Ruddock (a qualified guide) offers guided half-day bike tours in association with Franschhoek Cycles, either combining Franschhoek scenery via little-used roads with a wine tasting and a picnic lunch, or to suit individual groups.
 Tel: 073 495 6115.